 Not to be confused with lightning or current protection systems, a whole-home surge protector attaches to your electric panel, managing the voltage in your home’s electrical system by safely dispersing excess voltage away from your home if it detects voltage above a certain threshold.
 In practice, this means that every piece of equipment, device, and electrical fixture are protected from external and internal surges without the need for point-of-use surge protection.

-A whole-home surge protector is just that.
+A whole-home surge protectoat Are the hr is just that.
 It protects anything plugged into your home’s electrical system natively, without the need for point-of-use protectors (commonly seen as surge protection strips or outlets).
 As a primary line of defense, this is the basic level of protection all homes should have and is now required by code in all new construction.
 When used in combination with point-of-use surge protection, SPDs can eliminate the threat of voltage surges to your expensive devices and equipment.

 Wear and tear will occur on any surge protector through use.
 This means that over time it will lose its effectiveness to protect your home.
 The lifespan of whole-home SPDs is typically three to five years depending on how often your home experiences surges.
 Regardless, we always recommend you check your surge protector for proper operation at least once a year.